 Ed Blum directed 'Scenes of a Sexual Nature', starring Ewan McGregor, Tom Hardy, Hugh Bonneville and Catherine Tate among others, in 2006.
 The film follows the stories of seven loosely related couples on Hampstead Heath.

-'Scenes of a Sexual Nature' was internationally distributed and was nominated for the British Independent Film Award.
+'Scenes of a Sexual Nature' was distributed around the world and was nominated for a British Independent Film Award.

 Scenes of a Sexual Nature - Trailer

 'The Last Post' is a BAFTA-nominated short film, directed by Ed Blum and starring, Maureen Beattie, Richard Hope and Bill Thomas.

 A man and a woman both frantically try to catch the last post.
 A tail of trickery ensues...

 Director and founder of Tin Pan Films, Ed Blum, worked on several campaign films with Hugh Grant for 'Hacked Off' which was set up to call for a free and accountable press.

 He also worked with the victims of phone hacking, such as Gemma Dowler, making a film which on the day of release led every news report on all UK broadcast channels.